 If you receive an email requesting personal information such as usernames, passwords or bank details - treat it as a phishing email!

 Nobody in LV= will ever send you an email asking you to send money directly or pay a bill immediately using bank details or money transfers - we have a set of standard processes for this.

 Even if a link includes a name you recognise, it doesn't mean it links to a legitimate site.
 Roll your mouse over the link to see if it matches what appears in the email and if there’s a discrepancy, don't click on the link.

 including: exe, .scr, .zip, .com, .bat.

 Fighting financial crime

-At LV= we work hard to prevent fraud and other financial crimes to help keep your premiums as low as possible.
-We employ teams of specialists to prevent and investigate financial crime and they have many years of crime fighting experience.
+We work hard to prevent fraud and other financial crimes to help keep your premiums as low as possible.
+We employ a special team with many years experience to prevent and investigate financial crime.

-What to do if you suspect a phishing email from us:Email us:
+What to do if you think you've received a phishing email from us...